 Your talk doesn’t have to fit strictly into one of the above tracks.
 We’re seeking innovative ideas along with new topics and tools.
 Conference organizers are looking for submissions that cover not just AWS, but all the cloud providers.
 Diversity in which cloud provider your talk covers will be one of the factors for acceptance.

-All experience levels are welcome, but fwd:cloudsec attendees will typically have some hands-on experience with cloud engineering.
+All experience levels are welcome, but fwd:cloudsec attendees will typically have some hands-on experience with cloud engineering and security.
 Introductory-level talks on broadly-deployed technologies, vendor presentations, or purely theoretical architecture talks are not likely to be accepted.

 As a smaller conference, we're particularly looking for talks that spark discussion, challenges and hallways exchanges — not just lectures expected to be taken as gospel.

 Most talks are expected to be 20-minute lightning talks on a single topic.
 There are a limited number of 40-minute slots available, so when proposing a 40-minute talk, please be sure to include an agenda that explains how you will use the additional time.
 Submissions must include:

 May 16th — Call for Participants opens.

 June 11th — Round One submissions close at 5pm Eastern Time (GMT-5).